-24. In order to protect individuals and each council the monitoring officer, who has the authority to act independently, will deal with initial enquiries.
-The purpose of the initial enquiry is to establish whether there are reasonable grounds for the concerns raised so that, if necessary, they may instigate further investigation.
+- 20. In order to protect individuals and each council the monitoring officer, who has the authority to act independently, will deal with initial enquiries.
+The purpose of the initial enquiry is to establish whether there are reasonable grounds for the concerns raised so that, if necessary, they may instigate further investigation. - 21.
+During the initial enquiry, the monitoring officer will: - determine the factors that gave rise to the suspicion - examine factors to determine whether any irregularity has occurred (i.e. any incident or action that is not part of normal operating systems or the expected course of events) and - where necessary, carry out discreet enquiries with staff and/or review documents. - 22.
+The monitoring officer will then consult the chief executive, section 151 (chief finance) officer, the internal audit manager.
+They will agree whether an investigation is appropriate and, if so, whether the responsibility will pass to the section 151 (chief finance) officer and what form the investigation should take.

-25. During the initial enquiry, the monitoring officer will:
+Where appropriate they will assign an appropriate employee (investigating officer) to investigate the concern.

-- determine the factors that gave rise to the suspicion - examine factors to determine whether any irregularity has occurred (i.e. any incident or action that is not part of normal operating systems or the expected course of events) and - where necessary, carry out discreet enquiries with staff and/or review documents. - 25.
-The monitoring officer will then consult the chief executive, section 151 (chief finance) officer and the internal audit manager.
-They will agree whether an investigation is appropriate and, if so, whether the responsibility for dealing with the report under the whistleblowing policy will pass to the section 151 (chief finance) officer and what form the investigation should take.
-Where appropriate they will assign an appropriate employee (investigating officer) to investigate the concern. - 26.
-The monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, can decide to take no further action if a complaint appears to be trivial or malicious. - 27.
+- 23. The monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, can decide to take no further action if a complaint appears to be trivial or malicious. - 24.
 If the concern raised involves the monitoring officer, the chief executive will nominate a responsible senior employee to conduct initial enquiries with the same authority that the monitoring officer would have.